Jay Briscoe: World Champion (2013–2016)

-On September 6, 2014 at All Star Extravaganza 6, Jay Briscoe defeated Michael Elgin to win the ROH World Championship, becoming only the second two-time ROH World Champion.
-On December 7, at Final Battle 2014, Briscoe successfully retained the ROH World title after defeating Adam Cole in a Fight Without Honor, which would end their year-long feud.
-On March 1, 2015, at the ROH 13th Anniversary Show, Briscoe successfully retained the ROH World Championship defeating Tommaso Ciampa, Michael Elgin and Hanson in a four corner survival match.
-On March 27, 2015, at Supercard of Honor IX, Jay Briscoe defeated Samoa Joe in Joe's return match to Ring of Honor successfully retaining the ROH World Championship.
+On September 6, 2014, at All Star Extravaganza 6, Jay Briscoe defeated Michael Elgin to win the ROH World Championship, becoming only the second two-time ROH World Champion.
+On December 7, at Final Battle 2014, Briscoe retained the ROH World title after defeating Adam Cole in a Fight Without Honor, which would end their year-long feud.
+On March 1, 2015, at the ROH 13th Anniversary Show, Briscoe retained the ROH World Championship defeating Tommaso Ciampa, Michael Elgin and Hanson in a four corner survival match.
+On March 27, 2015, at Supercard of Honor IX, Jay Briscoe defeated Samoa Joe in Joe's return match to Ring of Honor retaining the ROH World Championship.
 Briscoe would go on to defend the ROH World Championship against Jay Lethal at Best in the World in June 2015 but was defeated, ending his championship reign at nine months.

 At Best in the World '16 in June 2016, Jay failed to regain the ROH World title against Jay Lethal; the two shook hands afterwards.

-Six-Man Tag Team Champion, Tag Team Champion (2016–2023)
+Continued tag team success (2016–2023)

 At Field of Honor in August 2016, the Briscoe Brothers took part in gauntlet match for the ROH World Tag Team Championship that was won by the Addiction.
 At All Star Extravaganza VIII in September 2016, the Briscoe Brothers teamed with Toru Yano in a loss to A. C. H., Jay White, and Kushida in the first round of a tournament for the ROH World Six-Man Tag Team Championship.
 At Final Battle in December 2016, the Briscoe Brothers unsuccessfully challenged the Young Bucks for the ROH World Tag Team Championship.

 In January 2017, Briscoe defeated B. J. Whitmer in the first round of the "Decade of Excellence" tournament and Jay Lethal in the second round before losing to Christopher Daniels in the finals.

 In March 2017, the Briscoe Brothers and Bully Ray defeated The Kingdom to win the ROH World Six-Man Tag Team Championship.
 They lost the titles to Dalton Castle and the Boys in June 2017 at Best in the World.
 In September 2017 at Death Before Dishonor XV, Briscoe turned on Bully Ray, costing himself, Mark and Ray their match against Hangman Page and the Young Bucks for the ROH World Six-Man Tag Team Championship.
 In October 2017, Mark also turned on Bully Ray.

 In March 2018 at ROH 16th Anniversary Show, the Briscoe Brothers defeated the Motor City Machine Guns to win the ROH World Tag Team Championship for the ninth time.
 They lost the titles to SoCal Uncensored in October 2018.

 In March 2022, both Briscoe Brothers were inducted into the ROH Hall of Fame.

 In December 2022, at Final Battle, the Briscoe Brothers defeated FTR in a dog collar match to become 13-time ROH World Tag Team Champions.
+This was Briscoe's last match in ROH before his death.